Cart 0

 4424 Joseph.profile.jpg

-Joseph is the Science Communications Project Manager at FEMS.
-He holds many IMD responsibilities as Project Lead, including organizing the team, working out budgets, and leading our communication projects.
+Joseph the Project Lead for International Microorganism Day, and the Marketing & Communications Manager at FEMS.
+He holds many responsibilities as Project Lead, including creating the strategy, recruiting and organizing the team, managing all execution, and leading our communication projects.

 Helene Jensen